Sustainability Risk Policy – Disclosure Statement

 Our success, tested across market cycles, is based on the following investment principles:

-MV Credit consistently applies the same approach, which has been refined and enhanced for more than 20 years.
+MV Credit consistently applies the same approach, which has been refined and enhanced for nearly 25 years.

 MV Credit’s Regulatory Framework